keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 Unknown quantities along measurable dimensions arise in functions returning types such as lists, potentially `null` references, or validation results.
 These outputs have unknown length, presence, and validity respectively, and require specific handling for undesirable cases. _Even pure functions produce results having unknown quantities._

-* A simple example is a function `toBits: Int => List[Boolean]` where the known quantity of `Boolean` bits returned requires specific knowledge of the input argument.
+* A simple example is a function `toBits : Int => List[Boolean]` where the known quantity of `Boolean` bits returned requires specific knowledge of the input argument.
 * You may find hashmap lookups more familiar: Unless you have specific knowledge of the key used to lookup a value from a hashmap, you don't have any guarantee whether an associated value exists.

 Both of these operations are pure functions and are deterministic, but their results are contextualized by length and presence.
 Any unknown quantity along some measurable dimension requires specific handling in code.
 This means that in addition to writing code that handles the desired case of an operation, code must be specifically written for each dimension that exhibits unknown quantities.